nouhoum/ansible-ec2-play/README.md

 **Usage**

-Run individual Ansible scripts on the hosts with IDs listed in `hostIds` like this:
+Run individual Ansible scripts on the hosts with IDs listed in `hosts.ini` like this:

     bin/run [options] scriptName